The past few weeks have been … not great. And that’s putting it lightly. So if your headspace has also been not great, we’re right there with ya.

 Or maybe it’s time to really overhaul your whole situation?

 Financial wellness — and peace of mind — is for everyone, no matter how much money you have.
 Here’s an introduction to how we define it and what it really entails.
-We also have an hour-long workshop that can help you get started (not to mention get your questions answered by one of our money coaches).

 Speaking of workshops, the Ellevest community has been digging a few more of those that might help with this: